 7. Admittedly, it’s weird to suggest that we should be confident about what we can’t be certain about, but we practically do it all the time.
 We can never be certain that we won’t be in a car crash next time we drive our car, but we have to be confident that we won’t be in a crash every time we drive (because otherwise we wouldn’t do it).
 We can’t be certain the cup in our hand won’t explode when we drink out of it, but if we drink out of it, we are practically confident that it won’t.
 Though it will have to be expanded on elsewhere, this hints at the connection between “trust” and “confidence,” as outlined in “On Trust” by O.G.
 Rose.

 8. If we cannot be certain, only confident, what are we doing when we claim to know something?
-We are making a (perhaps trust) narrative.
+We are making a (perhaps true) narrative.
 Narratives are powerful.

-11. Bryan Magee, in his book Ultimate Questions, writes something relevant and profound in chapter seven, that begins:
+12. Bryan Magee, in his book Ultimate Questions, writes something relevant and profound in chapter seven:

 ‘Since we cannot live without applying or presupposing standards and values, the best way to engage with those is not as faiths or ideologies but provisionally, as being open to criticism both from ourselves and from others, and open to revision in the light of experience as well as criticism […]’